(Lima, Sacred Valley, Aguas Calientes, Cusco)

 Loi Suites Iguazu Hotel is an impressive 5 Star Hotel in the middle of the subtropical jungle in touch with nature only fifteen minutes from Iguazu Falls.
 Surrounded by great trees, outstanding vegetation and wildlife it is situated in a promontory over the left side of the river Iguazu, only five Kilometers from Puerto Iguazu city center.
 The Hotel has direct access to the river though it own deck, where guests may enjoy fluvial activities.

-A valid passport is required for all American or Canadian citizens, including children, intending to visit Brazil.
-It is recommended that your passport be valid for at least six months beyond the date of your expected departure from the country.
+A valid passport is required for all American and Canadian citizens, including children, intending to visit Brazil.
+It is recommended your passport to be valid for at least six months beyond the date of your expected departure from the country.
 There have been cases where citizens were refused entry for not having the six-month validity.
-In addition, all Americans & Canadians are required to have a valid Brazilian Visa prior to their arrival in Brazil, and the visa must be used within 90 days of issuance.
-Otherwise, they will be refused entry into the country.
+In addition, all Americans and Canadians are required to have a valid Brazilian Visa prior to their arrival in Brazil.
+The visa must be used within 90 days of issuance; otherwise they will be refused entry into the country.